ZakYeo/VSCode-GPT/README.md

 - Chat and create conversations directly with OpenAI's GPT.
 - Conversations are saved to memory, and can be imported or exported using JSON
-- Generate comments for your code.
+- Generate comments for your code via chatGPT.
-- Generate code based on a description.
+- Generate code based on a description via chatGPT.
+- Optimise your code via chatGPT
 - Swap between different OpenAI Chat models (GPT-3.5-turbo, text-davinci-002, text-curie-003, gpt-4, etc).

 ## Requirements